 What Are Hammock Straps?

 Hammock tree straps, along with carabiners (a metal loop that can be attached to ropes and straps), are typically used to hang parachute hammocks and other types of hammocks that have gathered ends.
 This makes them one of the most efficient ways of hanging your hammock.

 A hammock strap is also a preferred way of hanging hammocks as opposed to ropes as the latter tends to damage tree barks.
 Even if you use a hammock strap, most national parks and official camping sites will insist on a strap that is at least 1-inch thick so it does not dig into the bark of the tree.

-Setting up a hammock using a hammock strap does not take more than a few minutes, provided the straps and the hammock are compatible.
+Setting up a hammock using hammock suspension systems like straps does not take more than a few minutes, provided the straps and the hammock are compatible.
 You need to loop the strap around a tree, pole, large rock, etc. and the end that has the anchor point needs to go through the loop on the other end.
 When you pull the end of the anchor point, the strap tightens around the tree.

 Once the strap is tight around the tree, you can attach the hammock carabiner to one of the many anchor points or loops in the strap.